plasne/plasne.github.io/_posts/2018-05-24-node-best-practices.md

 My preferred development language is Node.js.
 Recently I have been doing a number of projects with other folks and it becomes beneficial to standardize on some best practices.
 This is by no means exhaustive, but it an attempt to write down some of the practices I prefer to use.

-https://medium.freecodecamp.org/here-are-examples-of-everything-new-in-ecmascript-2016-2017-and-2018-d52fa3b5a70e
+This post talks about some new features in ES6, 7, and 8.
+This external post goes into much greater detail on new features: https://medium.freecodecamp.org/here-are-examples-of-everything-new-in-ecmascript-2016-2017-and-2018-d52fa3b5a70e

 ## Classes